use-hooks/homepage/index.md

  - Raise an [issue](https://github.com/use-hooks/homepage/issues) and just say something (be passionate 😀).
  - We'll add you to [use-hooks](https://github.com/use-hooks).
  - Use [create-react-hooks](https://github.com/use-hooks/create-react-hooks) to create Hooks.
- - After code review, we then add publish permission of [npmjs](https://www.npmjs.com/settings/use-hooks/packages).
+ - After code review, we then add the permission of [npmjs](https://www.npmjs.com/settings/use-hooks/packages).

 ## Packages